ThatGuyJamal/Code-Goblin/README.md

 ## Commands

+Interaction (Slash) commands are the main way to interact with the bot.
+They are the most efficient way to use the bot.
+If you are not familiar with slash commands, please read the [Discord documentation](https://discord.com/developers/docs/interactions/application-commands) on them.

 -   [x] `/commands` Lists all commands.
 -   [x] `/info` Shows information about the bot.
 -   [x] `/embed-generate` Generates a custom embed.